Epiphany: In Celebration of the Journey

 One of the ways these “wise ones” recognized the showing forth of God’s presence is that it resonated differently than what they were accustomed to.
 Being in Christ’s presence stirred their emotions (they were overwhelmed with joy), moved their bodies (to kneel down and worship), overflowed in generosity of spirit (they gave him extravagant, heart-felt gifts), and opened them to spiritual guidance for their next steps (which came to them in a dream.)

-These wise ones were probably more comfortable living and leading from their heads.
-To be overwhelmed by joy…to have a visceral experience of worship…to receive God’s guidance through a dream (of all things!)…this was the culmination of a new kind of journey.
+These wise ones were probably more comfortable living and leading from their heads, but to be overwhelmed by joy…to have a visceral experience of worship…to receive God’s guidance through a dream (of all things!)…this was a new kind of journey.
 Eventually they would return home (by a different way) but they would be changed.

 Walking with the Wise Ones

 So, what might we learn from walking in the shoes of those who left familiar territories to follow a mysterious star?
-How might we find our own journey mirrored in the journey these seekers took?
+How is our own journey mirrored in the journey these seekers took?

 Might we notice that real insight, revelation, enlightenment (as the Apostle Paul describes in Ephesians 3) is sometimes found in the most unexpected places?